 Olakira itself is a comfortable tented camp, the sister camp of four others in the migration area: Kimondo, Ubuntu, Dunia and Sayari.
-Its 9 safari tents are spacious, cool and quite stylish, yet also practical., if pitched relatively close together.
+Its 9 safari tents are spacious, cool and quite stylish, yet also practical, if pitched relatively close together.
 Thanks to a recent refurbishment, the tents are now raised up on wooden decks.
 At night this decked area is covered with a mosquito net, and the bed can be wheeled into the space, to allow guests to sleep out under the stars.
 Quite a special experience!

 Large insect-proof windows with canvas flaps can be left open to catch the breeze, or closed for privacy.
-When we were last at Olakira, we left one of the canvas flaps down and were lucky enough to see a hyena stroll past our tent in the middle of the night.
+When we were last at Olakira, we left one of the canvas flaps up and were lucky enough to see a hippo grazing next to our tent in the middle of the night.

-A heavy curtain separates the bedroom from the en-suite bathroom, where you will find a brass basin set into a wooden plinth, a selection of toiletries and a canvas hanging wardrobe with a safe.
-More curtains enclose a flushing toilet and separate bucket shower, with plentiful hot water brought in on request.
+A curtain separates the bedroom from the en-suite bathroom, where you will find a brass basin set into a wooden plinth, a selection of toiletries and a canvas hanging wardrobe with a safe and patterned bathrobes.
+More curtains enclose a flushing toilet and separate plumbed shower, with plentiful hot water.
 There is cold running water (mineral water is provided for drinking and brushing teeth) and a Thermos of hot water which is replenished regularly.
 Washing powder is provided for ladies to wash their underwear.